chipsenkbeil/grid-side/README.md

 ==============

 The GridSide theme is a multi-page portfolio and blog utilizing the [Materialize][materialize] frontend framework.
-Medium-style comments may be added to blog entries using [SideComments.js][sidecomments.js].
+Comments can be added using Disqus.

 The theme contains a main page with a single grid of images representing different sections of the website.
-Sections can be marked as blog, project, contact, or miscellaneous in order to provide slight changes in styling.
+Sections can be _post_, _gallery_, or _project_ for various rendering.

 - Current Materialize version is `0.97.0`.
 - Current Font Awesome version is `4.4.0`.